VaishaliBalamurugan22008813/19AI307_JAVA/Module-01/DAY-1/README.md

 # Ex.No:1(A) CLASS & OBJECTS

 ## AIM:
-To create a class named 'Student' with String variable 'name' and String variable 'address'.
+To Create a class named 'Student' with String variable 'name' and String variable 'address' and integer variable 'rollno

 ## ALGORITHM :
 ```